estaudere/learning/100-days-of-code/LOG.md

 **Enthusiasm:** 😫

 Not much *coding* today but I started a [wiki](https://estaudere.github.io/notes) inspired by others like Andy Matuschak's.
 It's part knowledgebase, part deep thinking partner.
 I'm hoping to house everything I've ever learned/realized in that wiki at some point.
 It seems like a daunting task, but I am anxious to see what it looks like when I hit 20 notes, 50 notes, 100 notes.
 Very motivating.
 I wish I could write in it all day.

+### Day 7

+**Focus:** City filter

+**Enthusiasm:** 😐

+Sort of struggling?
+I understand the concepts because this is all things I've seen before but this is fast—I've never done RegEx before, or very much interacting with the web browser through code.
+Exciting to make something so cool, though!